How satisfied are you with your learning experience? Support services? Employment outcomes? We want to hear from you!

-Five (5) Key Performance Indicators (KPIs) are identified by the Ministry of Advanced Education and Skills Development (MAESD), in collaboration with the Ontario Colleges, to measure college performance against MAESD’s goals and objectives and to ensure accountability of publicly funded institutions.
+Five (5) Key Performance Indicators (KPIs) are identified by the Ministry of Training, Colleges and Universities (MTCU), in collaboration with the Ontario Colleges, to measure college performance against MTCU’s goals and objectives and to ensure accountability of publicly funded institutions.
 Four (4) of the five (5) KPI results are calculated using the results from three (3) different surveys administered to students, graduates, and employers.
 These results are used to inform program and institution continuous quality improvement at Michener.

 Information reported in any of the KPI surveys outlined below is anonymous and will not identify an individual in any way.
 Surveys are not conducted on programs with less than five (5) students.

 Student Satisfaction and Engagement Survey:

 Students taking classes on-site at Michener will have the opportunity to complete this survey during the winter semester.

 The student satisfaction rate is calculated as the average satisfaction across four (4) capstone questions where students rate their overall satisfaction with:

 - Their program providing them with knowledge and skills that will be useful in their future career;